 One coffee, every day, for a year costs $985.50.
 That’s almost a thousand dollars!

 In addition to a coffee, what else do you buy that you think you could save on?
-We all buy many things without thinking about it when we could actually save money by doing something a little differently.
+We all buy things without thinking about it when we could actually do something a little differently and save money.
 Some examples of budget-friendly swaps could include…

 Do you buy a sandwich every day, or a hot meal from an eatery?
 Is the vending machine your go-to place for snacks?
 It may be cheaper to make a sandwich or healthy salad at home, to take in for your lunch.
 It will certainly be cheaper to buy snacks from your grocery store rather than a vending machine.

 There are a number of things you can do to cut costs with grocery shopping.
 Make a list of what you need and stick to it.
-If you have a list with you, it lessens the likelihood of you grabbing items and doubling up where you don’t need to; don’t buy what isn’t on your list!
+If you have a list with you, it lessens the likelihood of you grabbing items where you don’t need to.
+Don’t buy what isn’t on your list!

 Also, if you normally buy branded items, try the next ‘level’ down.
 If you notice no difference from the branded item, you could save more than a few bucks over the total of the weekly shop.